 Which type of payment method should you use?

-If you want to take payments then Direct Debit may be your best option.
-It offers a simple and cost-effective way of taking recurring (and one-off) payments where same-day payment is not required.
+This is because it is a pull payment method, unlike other methods which rely on the payer to action the payment each time.
+Direct Debit offers a simple and cost-effective way of taking recurring (and one-off) payments where same-day payment is not required.

-If you are making one-off high value payments (of over £100,000) where same day payment is needed then CHAPS may be your best option.
+If you are making one-off high-value payments (of over £100,000) where same-day payment is needed then CHAPS may be your best option.

 GoCardless and Bacs